Customerly/wordpress-live-chat-plugin/README.md

 ## Deployment

 To deploy this project modify the readme.txt version and commit.
-Our Continuos Integration will automatically push the plugin in the wordpress SVN system.
+Our Continuous Integration will automatically push the plugin in the wordpress SVN system.

 ## Contributing